Tarteletter (Tartlets w/ Chicken and Asparagus)

 • Heat up a cast iron skillet with 1 tsp of olive oil and add your chicken.
 Season with salt and pepper.
 Cook until your chicken is fully cooked.
 You can also cook your chicken in the oven on a baking sheet; cook at 400F (205C) for 20-25 minutes, until the internal temperature reaches 165F (74C).

 • Take out the chicken and let it rest on a cutting board.
-In the same cast iron skillet, combine your chopped asparagus and onion, garlic powder, and salt and pepper to taste.
+In the same cast iron skillet, or a pot, combine your chopped asparagus and onion, garlic powder, and salt and pepper to taste.
 Cook until the asparagus is tender.
+Set aside while you work on the rest of the filling.

 • To make the creamy sauce, start by melting 4 tbsp of butter over medium heat in a large pot.
 Once the butter has fully melted, add 5 tbsp of flour and whisk into the butter.
 You want to cook this just enough to get rid of any raw flour taste, so just a minute or two.

-• Cut up or shred your cooked chicken.
-Once the base of the sauce is ready, add your asparagus mixture and chicken and stir to combine.
+• Once the base of the sauce is ready, add your asparagus mixture and chicken.
+Add parsley as well.

 • If you're not going to serve them immediately, you can chill the filling and cover the pastry cases at room temperature until ready to assemble and eat.
 Just make sure to heat the filling up again before assembling!
 When you're ready to serve, spoon the mixture into your tart shells.
 Top with fresh herbs such as parsley and enjoy!